vitalik/django-ninja/docs/docs/tutorial/routers.md

 ```

-Now we import all the routers from apps, and include them into main api instance:
+Now we import all the routers from the various apps, and include them into the main API instance:

 ```Python hl_lines="2 3 4 8 9 10"
 from ninja import NinjaAPI